Ruitulyu/KAS-Analyzer/index.md

 KAS-seq_Input.rep2.bam           ---KAS-seq.txt

 -h/--help: print this help and exit.
-Note: the 'KAS-pipe2 fingerprint' shell script is applied to generate the fingerprint plot of (sp)KAS-seq data.
+Note: the 'KAS-Analyzer fingerprint' shell script is applied to generate the fingerprint plot of (sp)KAS-seq data.
 For the more details about fingerprint plot, please refer to https://deeptools.readthedocs.io/en/develop/content/tools/plotFingerprint.html.
 ```

 ### Map sub-commands: